Brock Lesnar Should Be In Jail According To UFC Fighter

 None of this mattered.
 After Lesnar paid his $250,000 fine, he still made $2.25 million for the fight.
 He then retired from the UFC making the suspension really meaningless as well.
 To top things off, Brock Lesnar returned to the WWE, where the company has no drug policy for part-time stars, and he continued to make his monster contract for them.

-Meanwhile, Mark Hunt feels that his career was stalled and he was punished despite doing nothing wrong at UFC 200.
+Meanwhile, Mark Hunt feels that his career was stalled, and he was punished despite doing nothing wrong at UFC 200.

 “I’ve missed out on three fights – that’s $3 million or $4 million that me and my family should have got, so why did I miss out on that money?
 I did nothing wrong, yet I’m the one being punished.
 I’m the one being ostracised.”